Proclamation of Islaz(1848)

 - The Proclamation of Islaz took place in 1848.
 June 21, 1848.

-- Who won the Proclamation of Islaz?
+- What was the outcome of the Proclamation of Islaz?

 - What was the significance of the Proclamation of Islaz?